-We want to connect communities, improve safety, improve transport options, and develop thriving town centres on the route from Anzac Avenue in the city, Symonds Street, and along New North Road to Avondale.
+We want to connect communities, improve safety, improve transport options, and develop thriving town centres on the route from Symonds Street in the city centre along New North Road to Avondale.

 Project zone: Central